dewitt4/Cloud-Custodain/docs/source/developer/packaging.rst

 Caveats
 -------

-To maintain within repo dependencies betweeen packages, we specify all within intra repo dependencies as dev dependencies with relative directory source paths.
+To maintain within repo dependencies between packages, we specify all within intra repo dependencies as dev dependencies with relative directory source paths.
 When we generate setup.py files we do so sans any dev deps, which we resolve in generation to the latest version,